DevRijan/Demo-Repo/README.md

-This is for my beginner class.
+this is second time updating reacdme